Today, Agile is such a buzzword that even teams outside software development try to incorporate it into their workflow.

 - Clients who work on a specified budget or schedule can't know how much the project will actually cost, which makes for a very complicated sales cycle ("Until iteration ends," is not something clients like to hear)

-- Product lacks overall design, both from a UX and architecture point of view, which leads to problems the more you work on the product
+- The product lacks overall design, both from a UX and architecture point of view, which leads to problems the more you work on the product

 - Teams can get sidetracked into delivering new functionalities at the expense of technical debt, which increases the amount of unplanned work

 - Features that are too big to fit into one or even several cycles are avoided because they don't fit in nicely into the philosophy

 - You need a long-term vision for the product and actively work on communicating it

 - Products lack cohesion, and the user journey is fragmented because the design is fragmented.
 The more time passes, the more disjointed the software ends up becoming

 - Short cycles don't leave enough time for the design thinking process, so designers have to redevelop the experience over and over due to negative feedback